lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

-Called a type constructor, it takes one argument which must be a `*` kind of type, and with it it constructs the "final" – "actual", "concrete", if you will – type for values to be classified.
+Called a type constructor, it takes one argument which must be a `*` kind of type, and with it it constructs the "final" – "actual", "concrete", if you will – type for values to be classified with.

 So, if `F` is of the `* -> *` kind, then it is a type constructor, and so it will take another type, say `A`, as a parameter.
 And finally